What is the Fair Labor Standards Act (FLSA)?

-If an employee is paid an annual salary of $60,000, does that mean the employee is exempt from overtime pay?
+If an employee is paid an annual salary that exceeds the salary level test, does that mean the employee is exempt from overtime pay?

 Not necessarily.
 For an exemption to apply, an employee’s specific job duties and salary must meet all of the applicable requirements that are outlined by the DOL and state wage enforcement agencies.
-So, even if the employee’s salary exceeds the salary threshold, the duties test must also be met.
+So, even if the employee’s salary exceeds the applicable salary threshold(s), the duties test must also be met.

 Can salaried employees be non-exempt?

-Yes, salaried employees can be non-exempt and can continue to be paid a salary as long as they receive at least the minimum wage for all hours worked and are compensated at 1.5 times their regular rate of pay for all hours worked beyond 40 in the workweek (and eight hours in a day in some states such as California).
+Yes, salaried employees can be non-exempt and can continue to be paid a salary as long as they receive at least the minimum wage for all hours worked and are compensated at 1.5 times their regular rate of pay for all hours worked beyond 40 in the workweek (and other overtime requirements as applicable).
 Employers will need to track the hours of salaried employees closely to ensure they pay overtime in accordance with all applicable federal, state, and local laws.

 For DOL guidance on how to comply with the overtime requirement for salaried non-exempt employees, see DOL Fact Sheet 23.
 Be sure to also check state and local wage and hour laws.